NCAC-I test Format | Course Contents | Course Outline | test Syllabus | test Objectives

 Explanation: The client earns $15 per negative screen (6 $15 = $90) plus a $30 bonus for 5 negatives, totaling $120.

 Killexams has introduced Online Test Engine (OTE) that supports iPhone, iPad, Android, Windows and Mac.
 NCAC-I Online Testing system will helps you to study and practice using any device.
-Our OTE provide all features to help you memorize and practice test mock test while you are travelling or visiting somewhere.
-It is best to Practice NCAC-I test Questions so that you can answer all the questions asked in test center.
-Our Test Engine uses Questions and Answers from real National Certified Addiction Counselor, Level I exam.
+Our OTE provide all features to help you memorize and practice questions mock test while you are travelling or visiting somewhere.
+It is best to Practice NCAC-I MCQs so that you can answer all the questions asked in test center.
+Our Test Engine uses Questions and Answers from actual National Certified Addiction Counselor, Level I exam.

 Latest 2025 Updated NCAC-I Real test Questions